Biden budget pivots to deficit concerns while boosting military, domestic programs

 While the debt would continue to grow even if all of the administration’s proposals are enacted, the White House document reflects a major new focus on fiscal prudence.
 Last year, the White House budget would have increased the nation’s deficits over 10 years by almost $1.4 trillion.
-By contrast, the White House’s budget this year would reduce the annual deficit by more than $100 billion per year after 2029.
+By contrast, the White House’s budget this year would reduce the annual deficit every year after its enactment.

 “All told, it is a budget that includes historic deficit reduction, historic investments in our security at home and abroad, and an unprecedented commitment to building an economy where everyone has a chance to succeed,” Biden said in a statement.